RamonZwaan/metapepview/README.md

 # Description
-MetaPepView is a metaproteomics dashboard designed for visualizing taxonomic composition and expressed functions from microbial community data, as well as for analyzing the performance of metaproteomics experiments.
-It features a web-based interface that can be run locally on desktop PCs.
+MetaPepView (Beta) is a metaproteomics dashboard designed for visualizing taxonomic composition and expressed functions from microbial community data, as well as analyzing the performance of metaproteomics experiments.
+This beta version features a user-friendly, web-based interface that can be run locally on desktop PCs.
+It enables users to compare results from database searches and de novo annotations while evaluating the quality and coverage of reference databases.
+Feedback and contributions are welcome as we continue to enhance MetaPepView.
+Contact: r.vanderzwaan@tudelft.nl

 Main features of the dashboard include: